8 Things You Should Know About Food Safety

 - Eggs.
 Whether raw eggs are high-risk or not will largely depend on hygiene practices where you live.
-However, cooked, or worse, semi-cooked eggs are very high risk foods and should be consumed quickly or refrigerated, and not allowed to sit for longer than necessary.
+However, cooked, or worse, semi-cooked eggs are very high-risk foods and should be consumed quickly or refrigerated, and not allowed to sit for longer than necessary.

-3. Freezing Food Right
+3. How to Freeze Food Right

 Some food safety charts assert that frozen food will remain safe indefinitely.
-In ideal conditions this would be true, but if you've found a way to get your freezer to a state of 'ideal conditions' I would love to know all your secrets.
+In ideal conditions, this would be true, but if you've found a way to get your freezer to a state of 'ideal conditions,' I would love to know all your secrets.

 That said, freezing food is a great way to preserve it long-term.
 Provided you freeze it properly wrapped in cling film or in the original packaging, food can be kept for a year or longer in a good freezer.

+- Use defrosted food within 36 hours.
 If frozen food defrosts partially or fully, use within 36 hours.
 Do not, under any circumstances, re-freeze defrosted food.

+- Don't eat frozen food with torn packaging.
 If the covering on your food has torn, leaked, or is otherwise damaged, discard it.

+- Trust your senses!
 If anything doesn't look or smell right when you defrost it, discard it.

+- Defrost in the microwave or the fridge.
 Do not defrost frozen food on the bench.
 Either apply heat (like the defrost setting on your microwave) or let it defrost in the fridge.
 Placing it on the bench to defrost exposes food to the temperature danger zone (discussed above), potentially for much longer than the safe period.